 Our compact, closed-back (non-dipole) designs disprove every criticism of electrostatics we've ever heard.
 These loudspeakers are reliable, solidly built, beautifully finished, easy to set up, require minimal space, and can rock with the big boys, all without losing that natural electrostatic nuance and inner detail on complex, serious music.

-All modern JansZen Audio products extend the technology of Arthur A. Janszen, inventor of the first practical electrostatic speaker at the dawn of high fidelity audio, with later credit to Arthur's friend, Edgar Vilchur of Acoustic Research Corp., inventor of the acoustic suspension woofer.
+All modern JansZen Audio products extend the technology of David Janszen's father, Arthur A. Janszen, inventor of the first practical electrostatic transducer in the early 1950's.
 For the last 15 years, David has been at the helm, developing new designs and making them available to discerning music lovers worldwide.

 JansZen loudspeakers are individually hand crafted to order by attentive artisans in our Columbus, Ohio workshop.